isovector/sandymaguire.me/site/posts/2020-11-01-mastery-skateboard.markdown

 to sort out the design of the frame, and get that sent off for fabrication.
 I'm feeling good about the whole project.

+### 2020-01-12

+Recovery and errand day after traveling.
+Did some more part shopping, and figured out the WolframAlpha keyword for figuring out if my intended aluminum rails will bend with my bodyweight: "beam deflection."
+Looks like they won't, so I'm good.
+Tomorrow I'm going to suss out if anyone in town builds battery banks, and ask if any of my friends have a drill press they're not using.